ubit-wp/ubit-wp.github.io/docs.md

 ### How to update Ubit theme

-As suggested in [After importing Ubit theme demo content](#after-importing-ubit-theme-demo-content) section, you should already have a correctly setup [Envato Market](https://envato.com/market-plugin/) plugin which provides an automatic theme updates.
+As suggested in [After importing Ubit theme demo content](#after-importing-ubit-theme-demo-content) section, you should already have a correctly setup [Envato Market plugin](https://envato.com/market-plugin/) which provides an automatic theme updates.

+To check for any available updates go to `Dashboard > Updates`.

 Once an automatic theme update is available, go to `Appearance > Themes` and click `Update Now` button on Ubit theme.

 If you prefer not to use Envato Market plugin, then you should check for available updates manually on [ThemeForest website](https://themeforest.net/search/ubit).

 To check which theme version you are using, go to `Appearance > Themes` and click on Ubit theme block.

+### How to update bundled plugins

+The theme is using only free and open source plugins which are available on WordPress.org repository, with the only exception for [Envato Market plugin](https://envato.com/market-plugin/).

+To check for any available updates go to `Dashboard > Updates`.

+Generally you will be informed on your WordPress website dashboard about any available updates of bundled plugins.

+For available updates of Envato Market plugin you should check them on [Envato Market plugin website](https://envato.com/market-plugin/) or [Envato Market plugin GitHub repository](https://github.com/envato/wp-envato-market/releases).